 It’s a strange contrast going from the rough and ready Raval area to perfect peace at this Barcelona rooftop that finds itself on the 11th floor of the Barcelo Raval hotel.

-Again, cocktails are the star of the show here but you’re just as well going with a local sparkling white cava (€5.00-€6.00), a gin and tonic (€12.00), or a mojito (€10.00).
+Again, cocktails are the star of the show here, but you’re just as well going with a local sparkling white cava (€5.00-€6.00), a gin and tonic (€12.00), or a mojito (€10.00).

-There’s also a year round swimming pool.
+There’s also a year-round swimming pool.

-Hours: 11:00 am to 1:00 am (weather dependent)
+Hours: 11 am – 1 am (weather dependent)

-Ohla Barcelona: New York Style
+Ohla Barcelona: Rooftop

 If you’ve had the pleasure of having a night out in the Big Apple, you’ll have a bit of déjà–vu visiting the rooftop bar at Hotel Ohla because of its exclusive but carefree vibe.